magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 ## Appending a Macro

-If you need to add actions to an existing macro, instead of recreating the macro from scratch, you can append actions to an existing one.
-In the register chapter, you learned that you can append a named register by using its uppercased symbol.
-The same rule applies.
-To append actions to register a macro, use register A.

 Record a macro in register a: `qa0W~q` (this sequence toggles the case of the next WORD in a line).
 If you want to append a new sequence to also add a dot at the end of the line, run:
 ```plaintext
 qAA.<Esc>q